Talend Create Table

 Talend Create Database Table Example

+Drag and drop the Talend tCreateTable from the palette to the job designer.
 From the below screenshot, you can see by default it is pointing to the MySQL database.
-This Talend Component tab has all the properties required to connect with the MySQL database and create a table.
+This Component tab has all the properties required to connect with the MySQL database and create a table.

+From the list of available Database types drop-down list, let me select the MS SQL Server as the Database type.
 Now, you can see the options to connect with SQL Server.

 We just copied the tFilterRow job and pasted all the components into this job.
-I suggest you refer to Talend tFilterRow article in Talend.
+I suggest you refer to the Talend tFilterRow article in Talend.

-Within the Talend tCreateTable Component tab, we use the existing connection and then create a table name a1234.
+Within the Talend tCreateTable Component tab, we use the existing connection and then create a table named a1234.
 Here, the table action options are the same as the tDBOutput.
 So, please refer to Load data from the text file to the database article.
-We are selecting the Drop table if it exists and create, which means it will drop the table if a1234 exists; otherwise, it creates a1234 table.
+We are selecting the Drop table if it exists and creates, which means it will drop the table if a1234 exists; otherwise, it creates a1234 table.

 Please click on the Edit Schema button to create a schema or column name for the table you want to create.
 As you can see from the below, we create a schema that matches the Customer table that we selected in the tDBInput.